sciZer0/newdiscoveries/a/README.md

 m — Mass of the pushed object (measured in kilograms: kg);<br>
 a — Real Acceleration of the pushed object during the given second (measured in meter/second²: m/s²), or in other words, — Real Increase in Velocity of the pushed object per the given second (measured in meter/second/second: m/s/s).

-In my opinion, the true Newton’s Formula for Force is different, but the "official" Newton’s formula for Force works correctly in some cases.
+In my opinion, the true Newton’s Formula for Force is different, but the official Newton’s formula for Force works correctly in some cases.

-Let's consider a case (CASE #1) where the "official" formula for Force works correctly.
+Let's consider a case (CASE #1) where the official formula for Force works correctly.

 CASE #1